squid-cache/squid-cache.github.io/WhoWeAre.rst

 #language en

-The Squid project, originally funded by a NSF grant, is now run entirely by volunteers.
+The Squid project, originally funded by an NSF grant, is now run entirely by volunteers.
 There are a few key individuals who keep the project running.

 = The Squid Software Foundation Directors =